Gabriel-Aguiar-Reis/Gabriel-Aguiar-Reis/README.md

 - 📚 I've knowledge of Python for the back-end and Typescript for the front-end.

-- 🔭 I’m currently working on my private project MenuSunCookies
+- 🔭 I’m currently working on my private project MenuSunCookies.

 - 👇 My last public project.